FairyyGenie/RobotPsyche/midterm/README.md

 ### Process and Problems of implementation:

+Process for me was like a zipline:
+Ideation -> Try to Implement -> realized I am uncertain on how to do it -> back to thinking about the ideas There were some compromises involved, but I am happy with the overall outcome!

+A big issue for me is to untangle all the effects each classes have on each other.
+Worms are attracting Movers and Fmovers, and Fmovers are attracting Movers too.
+So after writing the classes, I decided I was going to try out the function one by one and see if it works.
+Having also to keep track of if female and male touched each other, and have they eaten the worms is also not easy in the beginning.
+I decided eventually I was going to use numbers to keep track instead of trying to mess with the other functions and that made things easier and the frame looks simpler too.

 ### Interesting thing:
 When implementing the ecosystem, I expected that reproduction and consumption of worms will be harder under the daytime mode since humans can come in to disrupt the ecosystem.